 While this letter is redacted for privacy concerns, the original mentions the buyer’s prestigious career and education several times and ties that into their interest in the neighborhood and apartment.
 While this information might be buried in the offer, it helps to reinforce trust signals like this in your letter.
 The message is: I can trust this person and this deal will go smoothly.

-The Skeptic: Love Letters Are a Waste of Time (or Worse) in 2021
+The Skeptic: Love Letters Are a Waste of Time (or Worse)

 Like any great idea, with buyer love letters the devil is in the details.
 Unfortunately, it is very, very easy to get those details wrong.